 Files and Folders Become Shortcuts?
 Quick Fixes Here!

-Last updated: Jun.
-10, 2017
+Last updated: Aug.
+1, 2017

 What you'll need:

-- Your Windows PC (even if it's infected)
+- Your Windows PC;

-- A data recovery tool (optional)
+- A PC data recovery software (optional);

-Guide to Fixing Folder Shortcut Issue
+Quick Guide to Fixing Folder Shortcut Issue

-Step 2: scan and remove any viruses
+Step 2: scan and remove malicious threats

 Step 3: recover data and format the disk drive

 First, Get Stellar Windows Data Recovery and install the program on your PC.
 Connect your storage device (e.g. USB drive, memory card, external HDD, etc.), then launch Stellar Phoenix and run a quick scan of the disk drive your device represents.